WHAT TO EXPECT

 We have a four-stage process for editing every wedding we photograph.

-Our photography has a slight vintage feel to it, which is also modern, light and airy.
+Our photography has a Fine Art look to it, which is also modern, light and airy.
 We have a very specific way of editing our photographs to give them our unique, signature look and we apply this to all photographs before we start editing them.

 Next, we go through each photograph to apply basic post processing edits – this includes colour correction, exposure, highlights and shadows adjustments, tweaking the saturation, contrast and clarity to name just a few!
 This is done on a photo-by-photo basis to really optimize each individual photograph.
 It is during this stage that we’ll make decisions on whether the photograph would benefit from being converted to black and white.